Skip to main content

 • Have asthma and need to use your reliever inhaler (usually blue) three times a week or more

-The Air Quality Index (AQI) is divided into six categories, as in the table below.
-Each category corresponds to a different level of health concern and corresponding intervention notice that you may receive.
+The Air Quality Index (AQI) is divided into six categories.
+Each category corresponds to a different level of health concern and a corresponding notification you may receive.

 Good